McClellandLegge/shinydashtabs/README.md

 #### 5. Create a Tab

 Now the fun part.
 You can use the built in functions to construct tabs.
 For instance lets add a `methodology` tab.
-The names must be valid R object names (alpha-numeric and underscores, with leading letter):
+The names must be valid R object names (alpha-numeric and underscores, with leading letter).

+Run in the Console:

 ```r
 # if no parent is specified, it creates the tab at the top level